-I am a member of the UK Health Economists’ Study Group (HESG), the International Health Economics Association (IhEA), Royal Statistical Society (RSS), International Society for Pharmacoeconomics and Outcomes Research (ISPOR), Athens Institute for Education and Research (ATINER) and John Snow Society (Royal Institute of Public Health).
+I am a member of the UK Health Economists’ Study Group (HESG), the International Health Economics Association (IhEA), Society for Clinical Trials (SCT), Royal Statistical Society (RSS), International Society for Pharmacoeconomics and Outcomes Research (ISPOR), Athens Institute for Education and Research (ATINER) and John Snow Society (Royal Institute of Public Health).

 Young Investigators Award.
 Cost-utility analysis of a self-management programme of activity, coping and education for COPD.
 European Respiratory Society.
 September 2015

 Lamb SE. et al, (2015), Lancet (London, England), 385, 421 - 429

 Griffiths F. et al, (2018), Health Services and Delivery Research

 Dritsaki M. et al, (2018), PharmacoEconomics, 36, 253 - 257

 Dritsaki M. et al, (2018), BMC musculoskeletal disorders, 19